Linnaea001/AFP-GFuse/README.md

 ### Firstly, you need to create a virtual environment
 conda create --name yourEnv python=3.12<br>
 conda activate yourEnv
-### Then, if you want to run this model, please install package in requirements.txt
-pip install -r requirements.txt

 ## Web Services
 http://www.bioai-lab.com/AFP-GFuse